What is labyrinthitis?

 In some cases, your doctor may prescribe medications such as:

-- corticosteroids to reduce inflammation in your inner ear
+- corticosteroids to reduce inflammation in the inner ear

 - vestibular suppressants for severe vertigo

 - anti-nausea medications for nausea or vomiting

 If your symptoms don’t go away, a specialist physiotherapist can help retrain the brain to interpret balance messages from the inner ear.

 You can also help ease symptoms by: